-Behavioral Innovations Core Consultation: Applicants proposing a study involving behavioral innovation research (i.e. use of structural and multilevel models; digital data capture and intervention: behavioral outcomes measurement (including geospatial and social networking data); telePrEP and other telehealth services; health access, equity, and policy) are strongly encouraged to obtain a consultation from the Behavioral Innovations Core with regard to methods and study design.
+Behavioral Innovations Core Consultation: Applicants proposing a study involving behavioral innovation research (i.e. use of structural and multilevel models; digital data capture and intervention: behavioral outcomes measurement (including geospatial and social networking data); telePrEP and other telehealth services; health access, and policy) are strongly encouraged to obtain a consultation from the Behavioral Innovations Core with regard to methods and study design.
 To arrange for a behavioral methods consultation, please complete the Behavioral Innovations Research Consultation Form and email Dr. David Katz (dkatz7@uw.edu), BIC Faculty, and Morgan Aurelio (mca1@uw.edu) BIC Research Coordinator, to flag your Wallace Award-related request within the Core's queue.
 Be prepared to send your draft Aims and Methods upon request to your assigned Core advisor.
-Requests for Wallace Award consultations should be made no later than August 31, 2024, to allow time for completion and integration of feedback into your proposal prior to the November 1, 2024, application deadline.
+Requests for Wallace Award consultations should be made no later than August 15, 2025, to allow time for completion and integration of feedback into your proposal prior to the application deadline.

 Additional CFAR Core/SWG Consultations: We strongly encourage you to utilize services from additional CFAR Cores and Scientific Working Groups (SWGs) early in the pre-submission process.
-See the consultation services descriptions in Appendix B: UW/Fred Hutch CFAR Core/SWG Consultation Services below for more details and/or visit the CFAR website to search available services.
-Requests for consultations should be made no later than August 31, 2024, to allow time for completion and integration of feedback into your proposal prior to the November 1, 2024 application deadline.
+See the consultation services descriptions in Appendix B: UW/Fred Hutch CFAR Core/SWG Consultation Services below for more details and/or visit the CFAR website to search_available_services.
+Requests for consultations should be made no later than August 15, 2025, to allow time for completion and integration of feedback into your proposal prior to the application deadline.